 5) Say Goodbye to Your Time and Money

 Taking care of a raccoon as a pet is a full-time job that can break the bank over time.
-To make sure a raccoon doesn’t escape; you would need to invest in an expensive cage that locks and is sturdy enough to handle a lot of shenanigans.
+To ensure a raccoon doesn’t escape; you would need to invest in an expensive cage that locks and is sturdy enough to handle a lot of shenanigans.

 Then, add on the cost of house damage repairs from emotional outbursts and mischievous behavior.
 It all adds up.